New York Cannabis License

 - New York Cannabis Nursery License

-Update: On March 27, 2021, state lawmakers reached a deal to allow sales of recreational use marijuana.
+Update: On March 27, 2021, state lawmakers reached a deal to allow sales of recreational marijuana.

-The agreement reached set up a a licensing and taxation system for recreational sales.
+The agreement was reached to set up a licensing and taxation system for recreational sales.
 Lawmakers are expected to vote on the bill on March 30, which is the earliest they could consider it.

 Legislative leaders hope to vote on the budget on March 31 to meet the deadline of having a budget in place by April 1.

 The legislation would take effect immediately if passed but for sales to start, New York has to set up rules and a cannabis board first.
 Assembly Majority Leader Crystal Peoples-Stokes recently estimated it could take 18 months to two years for sales to start.

 How much does it cost to open a dispensary in NY?